PistachioPony/gamesparks-docs/Tutorials/Authentication and Player Profile/Twitch Authentication.md

 ## Make a TwitchConnectRequest

 The first thing you need to do is get an access token for your player and your application using the oAuth 2.0 flow.
-You can use a sample application from [here](/?p=7681).
 Please make sure that the Redirect URI field matches the Redirect URI set in Twitch.

  In the GameSparks developer portal, click on the *Test Harness* button.
 Within *Authentication* click *TwitchConnectRequest*.